Tycro-Games/tycro-games.github.io/_projects/GS Map Editor.md

 In this project I also learned how to extend the editor in Godot.
 Below you can see how the user can change owenership of provinces, or their country color through the editor I made.
 The changes are saved in the file format that Europa Universalis 4 uses.

 <video controls src="/assets/media/gs_map/export import.mp4" title="Title"></video>

+*Demonstration of province ownership editing and export/import functionality*